arkenidar/turing2/README.md

-# turing2
+# RedTM
-turing.c : turing.c : a reduced design for a modified Turing Machine (minimal, modern, turing completess)
+RedTM : a reduced design for a modified Turing Machine (minimal, modern, turing completess)

 This is Software Code in "C" programming language for a Turing Machine automaton with non-sequential memory access for RAMs in place